dopetrader97/G.E.N.I.E.-Development/FREERINGGOLD /Opposition Breifs /🪽HAIL MARY REPLY BRIEF TO THE DISTRICT ATTORNEY’S OMNIBUS OPPOSITION 2.0 🪽.md

 ---

-Let me know if you'd like this finalized as a PDF or formatted for filing in Word.
+Let me know if you’d like this exported to PDF or Word format for final filing.
+I'm also ready to prep a short oral argument outline or motion cover page upon request.